What is Induction of Labor?

 The vet should then examine the dog to ensure all the puppies are in the proper position for birth.
 When everything appears to be in place for a normal healthy birth, he may inject her with a dose of oxytocin.
 Dosages range from 2 to 20 units, which the vet can administer in 30-minute intervals.
 This drug will help to speed up and increase the strength of her contractions to facilitate the birthing process.
 If necessary, the vet may also need to manually assist in the birthing process.

 It may be necessary for the vet to provide more than one injection of oxytocin over a period of hours to fully induce labor.
 In this case, the dog must be under constant surveillance to ensure neither the medication nor the labor process are putting mother and puppies at risk of injury or death.
-Bear in mind, if induction of labor does not work, caesarean surgery may be the only way to avoid death for mother and puppies.
+Bear in mind, if induction of labor does not work, a caesarean section surgery may be the only way to avoid death for mother and puppies.

 Efficacy of Induction of Labor in Dogs